dwp/govuk-casa/DEPRECATIONS.md

 ## `staticRouter` will not support parameterised routes

-The `staticRouter` is current attached to both the `app` and `router` thart CASA generates during mounting.
+The `staticRouter` is currently attached to both the `app` and `router` that CASA generates during mounting.

 For performance reasons, it will be removed from the `router`.